-BBC Crew Luckily Made It Out Alive From Mount Etna Eruption That Left 10 Injured
+Mount Etna Eruption Leaves 10 Injured & BBC Crew Caught Up In The Blast

 — Rebecca Morelle (@BBCMorelle) March 16, 2017

 The lava from the eruption comes from a crater in the southeastern part of the Sicilian mountain, 3,000 meters above sea level.
-Etna is located in the eastern part of the island of Sicily, between the provinces of Messina and Catania, and its last eruption was recorded on February 28.
-The eruption, recorded by the INGV, does not threaten residential areas, nor is it expected to interfere with air traffic.
+Etna is located in the eastern part of the island of Sicily, between the provinces of Messina and Catania, and its last eruption was recorded on 28 February.
+The eruption, recorded by the INGV, does not threaten residential areas nor is it expected to interfere with air traffic.

 The organization released images of lava and ash explosions in a crater on the southeast slope of the volcano, an explosion that reached 200 meters high.